SOFI Disclosures

 • Note - this is general information; if these positions can make economic impacts (such as performing or recommending supervisory or financial duties) then they may be public employees who need to file.

-• Police officers generally do not need to file.
-However, higher ranked officers may need to file.
+• Police Officers generally do not need to file

-• Officers do need to file if their primary assignment relates to civil code enforcement as opposed to patrol duty or criminal enforcement.
+• unless their primary assignment is civil code enforcement (as opposed to patrol duty or criminal enforcement) and

 • Clerical staff who are purely internal-facing, and do not work with vendors, monitoring funds, or budget recommendations.